bardellig/cmssw/Configuration/Geometry/README.md

 * T33: Phase2 tilted tracker.
 Identical to T32 apart from a more realistic description of the 3D sensors in TBPX layer1.
 * T34: Same as T32 with the exception of modified Tracker volume so that it touches CALO on the outer side and BeamPipe on the inner side
 * T35: Same as T33 with the exception of modified Tracker volume so that it touches CALO on the outer side and BeamPipe on the inner side
+* T36: in preparation
+* T37: in preparation
+* T38: in preparation
 * T39: Same as T35 but introducing BigPixels in InnerTracker (1x2 planar and 2x2 planar modules)

 Calorimeters: